Dec 29, 2013

-Current Koocanusa Reservoir inflow is approximately 52,000 cubic feet per second.
+Current Koocanusa Reservoir inflow: approximately 3,500 cubic feet per second.

 The Northwest River Forecast Center creates daily forecasts for short term projections throughout the Kootenai and Columbia River Basins.
 These forecasts can be updated multiple times in a day and can be updated at anytime as conditions change.
 Links to those projections can be found below: